DuqueDeTuring/books2explore/readme.md

 - The Best Things in Life: A Guide to What Really Matters (Philosophy in Action) by Thomas Hurka
 - The Big Love: Life & Death With Bill Evans by Laurie Verchomin
 - The Big Switch: Rewiring the World, from Edison to Google.
 Nicholas Carr
+- The Blazing World: A New History of Revolutionary England, 1603-1689.
+Jonathan Healey.
 - The Body, In Theory: Histories of Cultural Materialism (Series)
 - The Book of Lost Tales (History of Middle-earth) by J. R. R. Tolkien
 - The Book of Memory: A Study Of Memory In Medieval Culture (Cambridge Studies in Medieval Literature) by Mary Carruthers